 Sometimes, code needs to be able to signal an error has occurred.
 Perhaps some invariant was violated.
 Perhaps an invalid parameter was used.
 Regardless of the reason, there are two ways to signal an issue: "in-band signaling", and "out-of-band signaling".
 Continue reading...

-PHP 8.5 will come with a new attribute, #[\DelayedTargetValidation]
+PHP 8.5 will come with a new attribute, #[\DelayedTargetValidation], that

 is intended to help libraries that support running on multiple versions of PHP.